joshuahouston/joshuahouston.github.io/_posts/2014-11-28-map-for-visit.markdown

 ---
 My brother, his wife and two daughters visited me this summer.
 It was great having them.

-This is a [map] I made for their visit but didn't have the marker icons until afterwards.
+This is a [map] I made for their visit but I didn't have the marker icons all finished until a while after they left.

 I was with them most of the time so the map wasn't really that necessary, but once in a while we'd split up and maybe we used it a couple of times.
 I can't really remember, but it was fun.
 I would update the map to show something relevant.
 For instance, Saturday morning was the Farmer's market and Abby and I went to check that out.
 I updated the map to zoom in on that location with a marker in case Michael needed to know where we were. :)